Caduceus: Early modern use

-Current use
+Modern use

+Association with printing

+The caduceus has sometimes been associated with printing.

+Many early printers such as Erhard Ratdolt, Johann Froben and Johannes Tacuinus used it as their printer's mark.
+This was often in association with other symbols, such as a cornucopia or a Pegasus.
+It was also used on the Columbian press, a type of printing press widely used in the 19th century and known for its elaborate scheme of symbolic ornamentation.

+The caduceus was used as a publisher's mark by John Churchill, who began publishing medical texts in London in the 1830s.
+This may have contributed to the symbol's association with medicine.

 Symbol of commerce

-A simplified variant of the caduceus is to be found in dictionaries, indicating a "commercial term" entirely in keeping with the association of Hermes with commerce.
-In this form the staff is often depicted with two winglets attached and the snakes are omitted (or reduced to a small ring in the middle).
-The Customs Service of the former German Democratic Republic employed the caduceus, bringing its implied associations with thresholds, translators, and commerce, in the service medals they issued their staff.
-The caduceus is also the symbol of the Customs Agency of Bulgaria and of the Financial Administration of the Slovak Republic (Tax and Customs administration).
+A simplified caduceus is found in dictionaries, as a "commercial term" entirely in keeping with the association of Hermes with commerce.
+In this form, the staff is often depicted with two winglets and the snakes omitted or reduced to a small ring in the middle.

+The customs service of the former German Democratic Republic demonstrated the caduceus' association with thresholds, translators, and commerce in the service medals issued to their staff.
+The caduceus is also the symbol of the customs agency of Bulgaria and of the financial administration of the Slovakia (Tax and Customs administration).
 The emblems of Belarus Customs and China Customs are a caduceus crossing with a golden key.
 The emblem of the Federal Customs Service of Russia has a caduceus crossing with a torch on the shield.

 The coat of arms of Kyiv National University of Trade and Economics of Ukraine has two crossed torches surmounted by a caduceus on the shield.